 Moved to Lincolnshire, but not before creating some lovely recorder arrangements of classical music for us.

-Now playing flute for the Carlisle Orchestra.
+One of our most talented recorder players, Sam is now playing flute for the Carlisle Orchestra.

 SHARON TAYLOR 2002-2006

 Sharon moved to New Zealand.
 We accepted this as adequate excuse for no longer attending practices, but we still miss her.